arpitbbhayani/articles/blogs/function-overloading.md

     return func
 ```

-The `Registry` class will have function `register` that takes function as argument and using function `inspect.getfullargspec` extracts the arguments the function would take and uses it to define unique key for that function.
+The `Namespace` class will have function `register` that takes function as argument and using function `inspect.getfullargspec` extracts the arguments the function would take and uses it to define unique key for that function.

 ## Using decorators as a hook
 When a function is decorated with a decorator, the decorator function gets executed during function definition; which means this

-Decorators execute on every function definition and we use them to persist function definitions in our registry.
+Decorators execute on every function definition and we use them to persist function definitions in our virtual namespace.

-## Invoking the correct function from Registry
+## Invoking the correct function from the virtual Namespace

 # Next steps